$f(Q,L_m)$ gravity, and its cosmological implications: Field equations of gravity

 The momentum conservation equation, which describes the movement of massive particles \cite{xu2019f,harko2018coupling}, is expressed as

 where $h^{\mu\nu}$ represents the projection operator, defined as $h^{\mu\nu}=g^{\mu\nu} + u^\mu u^\nu$.
 The equation of motion exhibits a notable departure from the geodesic motion of the massive particles.
-An additional force, $F^\mu$, emerges as a consequence of the coupling between $Q$ and $L_m$.
-This coupling introduces a non-gravitational influence, leading to deviations from the trajectories determined by the standard geodesic motion of general relativity thus influencing the dynamical evolution of massive particles.
+An additional force, $F^\mu$, emerges as a consequence of the coupling between $Q$ and $\mathcal{L}_m$.
+This coupling introduces a non-gravitational influence, leading to deviations from the trajectories determined by the standard geodesic motion of GR, thus influencing the dynamical evolution of massive particles.

-\section{\texorpdfstring{Cosmological evolution of FLRW universe in $f(Q,L_{m})$ gravity}{}}
+\section{\texorpdfstring{Cosmological evolution of FLRW universe in $f(Q,\mathcal{L}_m)$ gravity}{}}

-In the present Section, we will investigate, in a general framework, the cosmological implications of the $f(Q,L_{m})$ gravity theory.
-By considering a flat Friedmann-Lemaitre-Robertson-Walker geometry, the generalized Friedmann equations are derived.
-The cosmological evolution equations do contain some extra-terms, coming from the presence of the nonmetricity and geometry matter coupling, which generate an effective density of pressure, which can be interpreted as representing geometric dark energy.
+In the present Section, we will investigate, in a general framework, the cosmological implications of the $f(Q,\mathcal{L}_m)$ gravity theory.
+By considering a flat Friedmann-Lemaitre-Robertson-Walker (FLRW) geometry, the generalized Friedmann equations are derived.
+The cosmological evolution equations do contain some extra terms, coming from the presence of the nonmetricity and geometry matter coupling, which generate an effective density of pressure, which can be interpreted as representing geometric dark energy.
 The general form of the energy balance equation is also obtained.
-The de Sitter limiting behaviour of the cosmological models is also investigated.
+The de-Sitter limiting behavior of the cosmological models is also investigated.